ch-sophie/getflix/README.md

 ## The mission:
 In this exercise, we created a Streaming site in html / css, javascript and php.

 We were inspired by Netflix, Amazon Prime Video, Youtube...
-The goal is to display a catalog of movies and TV series.
+The goal is to display a catalogue of movies and TV series.

 #### Where: BeCode Brussels
 #### When: 5 August 2022